-This is the best forum and the most helpful community of Sketchup fanatics online.
-With 100,000’s of posts, you can bet there’s an answer to any question you have about Sketchup.
+This is one of the oldest SketchUp forums and the most helpful community of SketchUp fanatics online.
+With 100,000’s of posts, you can bet there’s an answer to any question you have about SketchUp.
 It is a very active forum which you’ll find people will respond to posts within hours, sometimes within minutes.
-It’s truly incredible the amount of help you can receive from this community at the Sketchucation forum.
+It’s truly incredible the amount of help you can receive from this community at the SketchUcation forum.